ollymonger/capital-quiz-test/README.md

 - `yarn backend:start` - to start the backend.
 - `yarn frontend:start` - to start the frontend.

-To run the workspaces together:

-- `yarn start` - starts frontend and backend.

 ## Project aims

 - Application made to aid users in learning capital cities around the world.